 Matt L. Miller is a doctoral candidate at the University of California at Davis.
 Matt studies coordination, cooperation, and the emergence of prosocial behavior.
 His research primarily involves agent-based models, but also encompasses analytical models of evolution, multilevel statistical models, and structural equation modeling.
 If you've got a question about algorithms or code speed optimization in Java, Matt's a good guy to ask.
 He is also a good resource for data analysis in R. Matt is a NSF graduate fellow who escaped the IT world to study psychology, but once again frequently finds himself stuck in windowless rooms with stacks of humming computers.

 Ellen D. Badgley is a software engineer with the MITRE Corporation, specializing in computational social science and geospatial applications.
-She's worked on quite a few interesting projects involving such diverse subjects as geospatial data modeling, spatial optimization of large public facilities, and agent-based modeling to assess military equipping/readiness.
-She's particularly interested in the emergence of complex societies, the possibilities of agent-based modeling to understand historical patterns, and “big history” in general.
-She received her BA in Anthropology from Wake Forest University (including an archaeological field school at Jamestown, VA, the earliest permanent English settlement in North America) and her MS in Geographic and Cartographic Sciences from George Mason University (with quite a few electives in their Computational Social Science department).
-In her off hours, she participates in a historical reenactment group, and enjoys reading, role-playing and board games, and music (the earlier the better).
-She also loves to travel, especially in East Asia (her picture above was taken near Turfan in western China).
+She's worked on such diverse subjects as geospatial data modeling, spatial optimization of large public facilities, and agent-based modeling to assess military equipping/readiness.
+She's particularly interested in the emergence of complex societies and the possibilities of agent-based modeling to understand historical patterns.
+She received a BA in Anthropology and her MS in Geographic and Cartographic Sciences from George Mason University (with quite a few electives in their Computational Social Science department), and attended SFI's Complex Systems Summer School in 2016.